distillpub/post--circuits-curve-circuits/pages/article.md

-With the important neuron families in mind we can look at the weights connecting them.
-Many of the weights connecting families in the above figure implement the equivariance motif, meaning they are approximately symmetrical.
-Since in this case it is a rotational symmetry, we say they implement rotational equivariance.
-We can see this by looking at the weights connecting 3a early curves and 3b:379.
+Now that we know which neuron families are most important for curve detection, we can invest in understanding the weights connecting them.
+Luckily this is sometimes easy, since weights connecting families tend to follow patterns that we call [motifs](https://distill.pub/2020/circuits/zoom-in/#claim-2-motifs).
+Many families in this diagram implement the rotational equivariance motif, meaning that each neuron in a family is approximately a rotated version of another neuron in that family.
+We can see this in the weights connecting 3a early curves and 3b curves.

 import CurveDiagonal from 'pages/curveDiagonal'